nourabuild/iam-service/README.md

 One Paragraph of project description goes here

+## Goals

+This repository template MUST provide a standardized foundation for microservices with:

+- **CI/CD Ready** - Pre-configured pipelines for continuous integration and deployment
+- **Observability** - Built-in metrics, logging, and tracing support
+- **Production Features** - Health checks, graceful shutdown, and configuration management

+> For developers to be able to concentrate and speed up on feature building

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.